-All pilot lights, appliances, and their ignitors must be turned off before refueling of motor fuel tanks or propane containers.
-A failure to comply, could result in serious injury or death.
+All pilot lights, appliances, and their ignitors must be turned OFF before refuelling of motor fuel tanks or propane containers.
+A failure to comply could result in serious injury or death.

-- After filling any LP system, immediately replace and secure all protective covers and caps. - After closing the LP valve, close and securely latch the LP door to prevent unintentional access or damage. - NEVER connect natural gas to the LP gas system-LP gas and natural gas are not interchangeable. - When lighting range burners, do not turn burner controls to "On" and allow the gas to escape before lighting. - NEVER use any other "burning" equipment (e.g., charcoal grills, wood stoves, butane lights, pro pane lights) inside the motorhome.
-Doing so may cause fires and/or asphyxiation.
+- NEVER use an open flame to test for LP gas leaks or to examine the fluid levels in the fuel tanks. - After filling any LP system, immediately replace and secure all protective covers and caps. - After closing the LP valve, close and securely latch the LP door to prevent unintentional access or damage. - NEVER connect natural gas to the LP gas system-LP gas and natural gas are not interchangeable. - When lighting range burners, do not turn burner controls ON and allow the gas to escape before lighting. - NEVER use any other "burning" equipment (e.g., charcoal grills, wood stoves, butane lights, propane lights) inside the motorhome.
+Doing so might cause fires and/or asphyxiation.